Gemini-team/Gemini/README.md

 When opening the project you might encounter errors telling you that you are missing certain gRPC or Protobuf source files.
 These can be corrected by running the generate.sh script under the Protobuf/ folder.
 To be able to compile the .proto files into protobuf and grpc source files the Protobuf and grpc compilers have to be downloaded.
-To download these compilers choose the latest package under the **Build ID** column and download the then choose the gRPC protoc Plugins that fits your system e.g Windows x64 for 64-bit Windows OS.
+To download these compilers choose the latest package under the **Build ID** column  from this URL: https://packages.grpc.io/ and download the gRPC protoc Plugins package that fits your system e.g Windows x64 for 64-bit Windows OS.
 When the package is finished downloading, unpack the protoc executable and grpc_csharp_plugin into the Protobuf/Plugins/ folder.
 This folder is ignored by Git and will not be pushed up to the repository when pushing changes.

 The generate.sh script takes in 2 arguments, where the first one is requires.
 The first argument has to be the name of the .proto file which are placed in